-Employees, students and anyone who does business with the University of Houston-Downtown can report fraud, waste, abuse, non-compliance or misconduct (such as sexual abuse) in one of the following ways:
+Employees, students and anyone who does business with the University of Houston - Downton can report fraud, waste, abuse, non-compliance or misconduct (such as sexual abuse) in one of the following ways:

 Hotline Notification: Reporter Can Remain Anonymous

 Notify the Compliance Officer (Stefany Records at 713-221-8636)